hemmendinger/gsearch_clean_url/README.md

 # gsearch_clean_url

-You just want a copy of a URL in a set of results.
-Particularly useful when you want to link a file that auto-downloads instead of loading it in the browser.
+Obtain a clean human-readable copy of a link on a list of Google search results.

+Particularly useful when you want to link a file that the browser attempts to automatically download.

+Requires Python3